 The distance from Las Vegas to Death Valley is only about 120 miles and can technically be blasted through in a couple hours or less… but where’s the fun in that?
-Read on and discover how to turn your drive to Death Valley into a proper road trip, and make The Death Drive one you’ll remember for life.
+Read on and discover how to turn your drive to Death Valley into a proper road trip, and make the Death Valley Rally (formerly known as the Death Drive) one you’ll remember for life.

-Show us how you’re livin’ life on #TheDeathDrive
+Show us how you’re livin’ life on the #DeathValleyRally

 Las Vegas to Pahrump

-The portion of The Death Drive from Las Vegas to Death Valley is only about a two-hour straight shot, but jetting through only guarantees you’ll miss all the fantastic stops that have made this road trip so iconic, starting with one just a mere half hour off the Strip.
+The portion of the Death Valley Rally from Las Vegas to Death Valley is only about a two-hour straight shot, but jetting through only guarantees you’ll miss all the fantastic stops that have made this road trip so iconic, starting with one just a mere half hour off the Strip.